mostafa-ehab22/Cypress-Automation/README.md

    Validates end-to-end checkout flow by selecting `Cash on Delivery` as payment method and confirming successful order placement.

 7. 🔨 **Filter by "Hammer" category**
-   Confirms applying the `Hammer` filter shows only relevant products.
+   Confirms applying the `Hammer` filter shows only relevant products by selecting one randomly.

 8. 🔍 **Search functionality**
    Ensures search results display products matching the search keyword.